Vodafone NZ first with 5G mobile - and cops jump on board with 5G drone

 "5G technology will really help us keep New Zealanders safe.
 While drone footage over a 4G connection is useful, with a 5G network connection the quality improves dramatically meaning we can scan the environment allowing a faster response to keep the community safe," Cochrane said.

+Although there's no timetable for deployment at this point, he sees 5G's faster response times allowing for 3D mapping of crash scenes to get traffic moving faster, and for heatmapping of crime scenes - essentially serving as a much cheaper version of the police helicopter (and a much quieter version, for the beleaguered ears of central Auckland residents).

-Hamilton-based artificial intelligence company, Aware Group, displayed an innovative 5G tool for retail businesses.
+Hamilton-based artificial intelligence company Aware Group displayed an innovative 5G tool for retail businesses.

 Its chief technology officer, Jourdan Templeton, explained: "We've developed a plug-and-play retail optimisation solution that gives business owners a heat map of how people are interacting with products in their stores.
 While some of this you can do this over 4G, it now becomes cost-effective with 5G due to the ability to use cloud-based storage enabled by the higher network capacity and greater processing speeds."